working-yuhao/DEAL/README.md

 # DEAL

-The code will be released as soon as possible (No later than two weeks after the AAAI2021 deadline). :)
+The code will be released as soon as possible. :)

 IJCAI2020